Hello Hanami: Best Spots to View Cherry Blossoms in Tokyo 2025

 Ueno Park

-Known as a hanami mecca since the Edo period, Ueno Park is still the most popular sakura season destination.
-The park is host to a cherry blossom festival — “Ueno Sakura Matsuri” — with several vendors selling classic matsuri (festival) food and drinks.
-Yozakura (evening hanami) is also made possible with lanterns lighting up the trees, granting continued drinking into the night.
-The park’s earlier blooming period and long opening hours make it an attractive and convenient place for everyone.
+Known as a hanami mecca since the Edo period, Ueno Park remains the most popular sakura season destination.
+The park hosts a cherry blossom festival — “Ueno Sakura Matsuri” — with several vendors selling classic matsuri (festival) food and drinks.
+Thanks to its late closing time and lantern-lined trees, drinking into the night during Yozakura (evening hanami) is a popular event.
+The park’s earlier blooming period and long opening hours make it an attractive and convenient spot for everyone.

 Station: Ueno